 To use the sprayer, I set up a corner of my sister’s heated garage with plastic drop clothes.
 When I opened up my brand new sprayer, I was so excited.
 Seriously, how have I not gotten one of these before?!
 My new sprayer is perfect for smaller size jobs and I see myself getting a lot of use out of it.
 Definitely a must for those of you who refinish furniture.

 Once the piece underwent my signature painting method, I was ready to upholster.
 I envisioned this ottoman makeover including a comfy cushion on top.
 I used leftover foam I had from those toy storage crates I made last year and batting to layer a cushion on the ottoman.

 I did have to slice that egg crate foam in half using a serrated knife because it was too thick.
 The fabric remnant I picked up for $2.50 at a thrift store.
 Before starting, I ironed the fabric smooth.
 First I lay the fabric down, then the batting, then the flat side of the foam, and last, a piece of plywood cut to the size of the ottoman.

 Fold it up and staple!
 My air compressor has really come in handy since I received it as a gift 2 years ago.
 I also used it to do my most recent home improvement project: replacing the stair railing.
 I can use it for brad nails and staples.
 If you want one, get one like this.

-Anyway, when the cushion was done, I simply used liquid nails to glue it down on top of the ottoman.
+Anyway, when the cushion was done, I simply used liquid construction adhesive to glue it down on top of the ottoman.